beefpatty8888/literate-enigma/README.md

 #This enables the GKE API
 gcloud services enable container.googleapis.com

+#This enables the Google Cloud SQL Admin API
+gcloud services enable sqladmin.googleapis.com

 #This enables the Google Cloud SQL API
-gcloud services enable sqladmin.googleapis.com
+gcloud services enable sql-component.googleapis.com

 #This may not be needed since the ghost blog container is hosted in DockerHub
 #gcloud services enable containerregistry.googleapis.com